Gurudeeban-Selvaraj/HPC_Short_workflow-on-Digital-Research-Alliance-of-Canada/README.md

-# HPC_Short_workflow-on-Digital-Research-Alliance-of-Canada
+# HPC_Short_workflows/tutorials_for_calculations_in_clusters_of_Digital-Research-Alliance-of-Canada
-Digital Research Alliance of Canada (the Alliance) clusters workflows
+Digital Research Alliance of Canada (the Alliance) clusters user workflows/tutorials

 GROMACS: This workflow outlines the essential commands and processes involved in performing molecular dynamics simulations using GROMACS, focusing on energy minimization, equilibration, and production runs.